sbilge/ClinVAP/doc/PipelineWiki.md

 ### Reporting Application

-**Ensembl VEP.** The first step of the pipeline is to annotate the variants given in the VCF file using Ensembl VEP v93.
-For compatibility of the VEP output with the rest of the pipeline, human genome assembly GRCh37 is used.
+**Ensembl VEP.**  The first step of the pipeline is to annotate the variants given in VCF file using Ensembl VEP v93.
+Please note that the VCF output should include somatic variants only.
+Depending on NGS pipeline that originally produced the VCF file, there should be somatic status information in its information field descriptions.
+If you have a mixed VCF file containing somatic and germline variants, please filter your input file according to the somatic status annotation.
+The annotation is conducted according to the human genome assembly version (GRCh37 or GRCh38) specified by user.
 SIFT and Polyphen are employed in the VEP for further annotation to reveal the effect of variants provided in the input file over the function of the proteins.
 SIFT is used to identify whether an amino acid substitution leads to a non-synonymous single nucleotide polymorphism (nsSNP), and hence to categorise the mutations as "deleterious" (damaging) or "tolerated".
 The PolyPhen software tool is used to label the variants as "probably damaging", "possibly damaging" or "benign".
 ![Clinical Reporting Pipeline Workflow](https://github.com/PersonalizedOncology/ClinicalReportingPipeline/blob/master/doc/PipelineWorkflow.jpeg)

 **R Based Reporting Application.** The output of the variant effect prediction is channeled into R based reporting application to further process the data and extract the necessary information to create the report.
 The variant effects predicted as "low" or "moderate" are filtered along with the predictions of SIFT and PolyPhen as "tolerated" or "low confidence tolerated" and "benign".
-For the remaining genes, the database is queried to identify driver genes.
-Cancer drugs targeting the affected genes are also identified using the database.
-Clinical evidence summaries from the CIViC database are also incorporated to identify the therapeutics that have evidence of directly targeting the observed variants.
+For the remaining variants, the database is queried to identify driver genes and approved cancer drugs targeting the affected genes.
+Approved cancer drugs targeting the affected genes are also identified using the database.
+As an indication of the significance of the results, we calculated confidence score for both driver genes and the drug-gene pairs.
+The confidence score for driver genes shows the number of the background resources that listed the queried gene as a driver.
+The confidence score for the drug-gene pairs represents the number of references that contains the information on the association.
+Clinical evidence summaries from the CIViC database are also incorporated to find therapeutics that have evidence of targeting the genes and the observed variants.
 The results are outputted as *JSON* file.
 Patient metadata in *JSON* format is also parsed here, and merged with the output file.
-Please note that, for the application to identify the metadata, it has to have the same name as the input *VCF* file with *_metadata.JSON* extension and be structured as follows:
+Please note that, for the application to identify the metadata, it has to have the same name as the input *VCF* file with *\_metadata.JSON* extension and be structured as follows:

 {
-"patient\_firstname":"<NAME>",
-"patient\_lastname":"<SURNAME>",
-"patien\t_dateofbirth":"<DATE>",
-"patient\_diagnosis_short":"<DIAGNOSIS>",
-"mutation\_load":"<LOAD>"
+"patient\_firstname":"\<NAME>",
+"patient\_lastname":"\<SURNAME>",
+"patient\_dateofbirth":"\<DATE>",
+"patient\_diagnosis_short":"\<DIAGNOSIS>",
+"mutation\_load":"\<LOAD>"
 }
+If the diagnosis is provided within the metadata file, the pipeline returns gene-drug associations that is specific to the cancer type.
+Please use the disease dictionary file to find the correct disease ontology for the ClinVAP pipeline (<https://github.com/PersonalizedOncology/ClinVAP/blob/master/doc/disease_names_dictionary.txt>)

 **Rendering report via docxtemplater tool.** The JSON output of the R script is rendered into a word template.